An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Notes

-As in most languages, Elan tuples are immutable.
-Once defined they are effectively ‘read only’.
-You cannot alter any of the elements in a tuple nor (unlike a List for example) can you create a new tuple from an existing one with specified differences.
+As in most languages, an Elan tuple is immutable.
+Once defined they are effectively 'read only'.
+You cannot alter any of the elements in a tuple nor (unlike a List) can you create a new tuple from an existing one with specified differences.

 You cannot deconstruct a tuple into a mixture of new and existing variables.